octobercms/docs/ajax-update-partials.md

 The target element will always be on the right side since it can also be a HTML element in JavaScript.

     mypartial: document.getElementById('myDiv')

+<a name="appending-prepending"></a>
+### Appending and prepending content

+If the selector string is prepended with the `@` symbol, the content received from the server will be appended to the element, instead of replacing the existing content.

+    'folder/append': '@#myDiv'

+If the selector string is prepended with the `^` symbol, the content will be prepended instead.

+    'folder/append': '^#myDiv'

 <a name="pushing-updates"></a>
 ## Pushing partial updates